Business

 What I'm doing instead:

 X (Twitter) as a distribution channel.
 I post threads summarizing key insights from articles, then link to the full piece.
 The engagement-to-click ratio is surprisingly good for technical content.
-More importantly, X content gets indexed quickly and shows up in search results, and it feeds into LLM training data.
+More importantly, X content gets indexed quickly, shows up in search results, and feeds into LLM training data.

 Email newsletter.
 Old school, but it's traffic you own.
 Nobody can algorithmically decide to stop sending your newsletter to your subscribers.
 I should have started this years ago.